taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The final scene of the mural shows the Space Barges coming back to Earth, as the Orbiters return to plant the flag of the World Government on the planet.
 Eireen runs her hand along the World Government flag embroidered into the mural.

-Eireena: **"I always found the title 'World Government' a bit...childish.
-To me, they're still the Space Consortium, who abandoned their body mod users and hid up in orbit for nearly *23 years*.
-So many people died because they couldn't get crucial components of their body mods repaired or replaced, especially when we first went underground."**
+Eireena: **"'World Government'...ha!
+To me they're still Space Consortium, cowards who hid up in orbit for nearly *23 years*.
+So many people died because they couldn't get their body mods repaired or replaced, especially when we first went underground."**

-Serena: **"I didn't like it when they came back and begged us for 30% of our yearly harvest, but folks gotta eat and I won't let anyone who begs me for food go away empty-handed.
-But now that the Green Havens are swarming with Peacekeepers, I'm regretting ever helping them."**
+Serena: **"And when they came crawling back to us, begging for help, and we share everything, how do they repay us?
+By demanding even more of our yearly harvest!"**

-Eireena: **"And they *definitely* have something to do with the Beasts!
-The timing is just too convenient...besides, how did the Beasts survive the Burning?"**
+Eireena: **"I wouldn't be surprised if the Beasts are also their doing...besides us, there [hasn't been a creature bigger than a fox on the surface ever since the Burning](https://www.forbes.com/sites/shaenamontanari/2015/08/10/extreme-climate-warming-episode-lead-to-smaller-mammals-but-how/#70fc49157c4f)..."**

 ### Page 7